espocrm/documentation/docs/development/api-action.md

 # API actions

+This article would be useful for those who needs to create a custom API action.

 ## Routing

-You can define a specific route to access your custom API action (endpoint).
+You can define a specific route to access your API action (endpoint).

-Default routes are defined here `application/Espo/Resources/routes.json`.
+Default routes are defined here: `application/Espo/Resources/routes.json`.

 Custom routes can be defined in following places: